 Lozman v.
 Riviera Beach.
-This case involving a Florida man will address whether a person who has been arrested, based on probable cause that he had committed a crime, can sue on the grounds that the real reason for the arrest was his constitutionally protected speech.
-Argument before the Supreme Court will take place on February 27, 2018.
+This case involving a Florida man addressed whether a person who has been arrested, based on probable cause that he had committed a crime, can sue on the grounds that the real reason for the arrest was his constitutionally protected speech.
+Argument before the Supreme Court took place on February 27, 2018.

 Minnesota Voters Alliance v.
 Mansky.
-This case will examine whether or not states may prohibit clothing with ideological messaging inside polling places.
-Argument before the Supreme Court will take place on February 28, 2018.
+This case examined whether or not states may prohibit clothing with ideological messaging inside polling places.
+Argument before the Supreme Court took place on February 28, 2018.

 Janus v.
 American Federation of State, County and Municipal Employees.
-This case will decide whether or not it violates a public-sector employee's First Amendment rights to pay compulsory union dues that help fund collective bargaining activity.
-Argument before the Supreme Court will take place on February 26, 2018.
+This case decided whether or not it violates a public-sector employee's First Amendment rights to pay compulsory union dues that help fund collective bargaining activity.
+Argument before the Supreme Court took place on February 26, 2018.

 Masterpiece Cakeshop, Ltd. v.
 Colorado Civil Rights Commission.
-This case, already argued before the Supreme Court, will determine whether Colorado's public accommodation law, intended to eliminate discrimination, violates the First Amendment rights of a baker who does not want to design a cake for a gay wedding.
+This case, argued before the Supreme Court on December 5, 2017, determined whether Colorado's public accommodation law, intended to eliminate discrimination, violated the First Amendment rights of a baker who did not want to design a cake for a gay wedding.

 J 20 Trials.
 In a series of trials at the DC Superior Court, 188 defendants faced charges related to rioting during the Inauguration of President Donald Trump on January 20, 2017.
 On January 18, 2018, the U.S. Attorney for the District of Columbia dropped all charges against 129 of the defendants.
-59 defendants are still facing charges in D.C.
+59 defendants faced charges in D.C.
 Superior Court.